peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.IO.Stream inputStream,
         PeterO.Mail.MediaType mediaType);

  Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type.
 Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
 The following example (written in C# for the .NET version) is an extension method that adds an inline body part from a byte array to a message.

     public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { using(MemoryStream fs = new MemoryStream(bytes))
             { return msg.AddInline(fs, mediaType); } }

+public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { using(MemoryStream fs = new MemoryStream(bytes)) { return msg.AddInline(fs, mediaType); } }

  <b>Parameters:</b>

  * <i>inputStream</i>: A readable data stream.